Juan José de Amézaga: Literary works

 Amézaga also published the following works in the “Journal of Law and Social Sciences”: “The simulation”, Volume I, Page 387; “Is the seizure of the debtor's rights and actions legal, decreed generically, when, having hidden his assets, an individualized seizure becomes impossible?”
 Volume 2, Page 12; Can the State modify, through an interpretive law, the clauses of a concession contract-law?, Idn., Pages.
 225; “Insurance and legal measures for protection and safety against work accidents”, Volume 3, Page 438.
 In addition, the following works were published by the “Journal of Law, Jurisprudence and Administration”: “Project on the protection of minors” (In collaboration with Drs.
 G. Terra and E. J. Lagarmilla), Volume 11, Pages.
 23 7 and following; “On obligations”, Volume 27, Page 425; “Contracts in which the wife and husband are bound together” (In collaboration with Dr. J. Irureta Goyena), Volume 32, Page 29 7; “Guidelines for the reform of the Uruguayan Civil Code”, Volume 32, Pages.
 388 et seq.

 Post-presidency

 Following the end of his presidency, Amézaga retired from politics.
-He died after a long illness in Montevideo on August the 20th 1956, aged 75.
+He died after a long illness in Montevideo on 20 August 1956, aged 75.